funmusicplace/mirlo/client/public/pages/en/FAQ.md

 ### How does Mirlo work?

 We’re exploring a number of funding structures.
 We’re aiming for musicians to get as much of the price of their albums and subscriptions as possible while still supporting the workers and infrastructure of the co-op.
 We will likely add ways for purchasers to support the platform directly.

-### How much does Mirlo cost?

-Once incorporated, we’ll explore a number of funding structures.
-We’re aiming for musicians to get as much of the price of their albums and subscriptions as possible while still supporting the workers and infrastructure of the co-op.
-We will likely add ways for purchasers to support the platform directly.

 ### What makes Mirlo different from other products?